 NSW National Parks and Wildlife Service (NPWS) is conducting ongoing ground baiting program from Tuesday 2 May 2023 to Thursday 2 November 2023 in the following areas:

 - Abercrombie River State Conservation Area

 - Kanangra-Boyd National Park

 The program is designed to minimise predator impacts on wildlife, especially threatened species, and to minimise impact of wild dogs on neighbouring stock.

 Signs will be placed at the entry to the baiting location.
 Domestic pets are not permitted in NSW National Parks managed lands.
 Pets and working dogs may be affected (1080 is lethal to cats and dogs).
 Pets and working dogs must be restrained or muzzled in the vicinity and must not enter the baiting location.
 In the event of accidental poisoning seek immediate veterinary assistance.

-Please contact the local Kanangra NPWS area office at Oberon on 6336 6200 for more information.
+For more information, contact the NPWS Kanangra area office at Oberon on 02 6336 6200.

 Closed areas: Waratah Native Gardens picnic area closed

 Waratah Native Gardens picnic area is closed until further notice.
 This includes Gorge walking track.
 No access to the area is permitted.

 Penalties apply for non-compliance.
 For more information, please contact the NPWS Hawkesbury-Nattai area office on 02 4588 2400.